CBZ-D-velop/Ansible-Playbook-Labocbz-Deploy-PufferPanel/README.md

 ### 2024-01-16: First Init

 * First init of this playbook with the bootstrap_playbook playbook by Lord Robin Crombez
+* Playbook install and configure Docker, Portainer can be installed to
+* Playbook install and configure Apache2 and handle SSL/TLS deployment (not the creation)
+* PufferPanel server installed and configured
+* Iptables rules added to disable remote access (Web UI)

 ## Authors